weiji14/cryospheric-data-lakes/docs/project_proposal.md

 Similarly in Antarctica, there are ice streams overlying subglacial lakes - large water bodies that drain ocassionally and trigger rapid ice flow events [@BellLargesubglaciallakes2007].

 We do have some knowledge on how water underneath a glacier helps ice to flow faster.
-On one hand, water in sufficient amounts can exert an upward pressure that is greater than the downward gravitational pull on the ice.
+On one hand, water at sufficient flux can exert an upward pressure that is locally greater than the downward gravitational pull on the ice.
-This tends to occur in small channel cavities where drainage is poor, causing water to accumulate and build up enough pressure to increase the area of separation between ice and rock, lowering friction and thus allowing ice to slide over its bedrock [@Cuffeyphysicsglaciers2010, p.238].
+This tends to occur where drainage is poor, in small channel cavities on the lee side of bedrock bumps.
+When more water is forced into the cavity than can drain away, pressure will build up and increase the area of separation between ice and rock, thus lowering friction and allowing ice to slide over its bedrock [@Cuffeyphysicsglaciers2010, p.238].
 On the other hand, water can also percolate into porous bedrock and weaken it into a softer material more prone to deformation.
 In fact, most glacier beds are composed of glacial till.
 When these highly porous sediments are saturated with water, they can easily give way and move downhill, carrrying along with it the ice on top [@Cuffeyphysicsglaciers2010, p.255-256].